bevyengine/bevy/CONTRIBUTING.md

 * How controversial are the design decisions
 * How complex is the implementation

-Each issue [label](https://github.com/bevyengine/bevy/labels) has a prefix denoting its category:
+Each issue and pull request [label](https://github.com/bevyengine/bevy/labels) has a prefix denoting its category:

 * A: Area
 * C: Category